Tamil Canadians

 Tamil Canadians, or Canadian Tamils, are Canadians of Tamil ethno-linguistic origin.
 Much of Canada's Tamil diaspora from India and Sri Lanka then majority consist of Sri Lankan Tamil refugees who sought to flee the ethnic tensions during the Sri Lankan Civil War between the 1970s and 2000s, while economic Tamil migrants also originate from India, Singapore and other parts of South Asia.

-Canada's Tamil population is among the largest in the Western world, with Toronto being home to one of the largest Tamil-speaking populations outside of Asia, and Montreal recording Tamil as the most spoken South Asian language in the 2016 Census, ahead of Bengali, Punjabi and Urdu.
-Other Tamil diaspora communities are found in the metropolitan areas of Vancouver, Calgary, Edmonton and Ottawa.
-Tamil is the second-most spoken South Asian language in Canada as of 2016.
+Canada's Tamil population is among the largest in the Western world, with Toronto being home to one of the largest Tamil-speaking populations outside of Asia.

 From a population of fewer than 150 in 1983, Tamils have become one of the largest ethnic groups within the Greater Toronto Area, and form an increasing share of the overall Canadian population.
 As per the 2021 Canadian census, Tamil Canadians number approximately 240,000 and account for roughly 0.7% of Canada's population.

 History

 With the outbreak of riots and eventual civil war in Sri Lanka in 1983, Tamil migration to Canada increased significantly.
 In 2000, Sri Lanka was the sixth largest source country of immigrants to Canada, sending 5,841 people or 2.57% of Canada's immigrant total.
 Between 1991 and 2001, Sri Lanka was the fifth largest source country of immigrants to Canada, after China, India, the Philippines, and Hong Kong.

 Between 2001 and 2010 Sri Lanka's rank dropped to 17 in the list of immigrant source countries to Canada.
 Well behind the major source countries China (327,317), India (277,819) and Philippines (191,121).
 In 2010 immigrants from Sri Lanka consisted of only 1.4% of Canada's immigrant total of 280,681.

 Most permanent residents from Sri Lanka came as either independent immigrants, refugees, or family class sponsored immigrants.

 Refugee claimants are an independent category of Tamils from Sri Lanka who arrived in Canada and are claiming protection under the Immigration and Refugee Protection Act.
 After 2001 there have been no Government of Canada or private sponsored Tamil refugees to Canada.
 There are 141,074 UNHCR recognized Tamil refugees in non-signatory countries.
 There are a total of 589,639 refugees from Sri Lanka in 2011 who have registered with the UNHCR in non-signatory countries.